nishishah05/CampusQuest-An-IITGN-inspired-Gridworld/README.md

 ### Step 4: Customize the World (Edit Mode)
 Want to make the game harder or change the layout?
 <img width="1481" height="1022" alt="image" src="https://github.com/user-attachments/assets/8d96c619-8af3-4850-848b-eaa381c9a49b" />
-1. Click the yellow **"EDIT MAP"** button and watch the panel transform.
+1. Click the **"EDIT MAP"** button and watch the panel transform.
 2.  **Move Walls:** Click any empty cell on the grid to place a Wall (🧱).
 Click a wall to remove it.
 3.  **Move Landmarks:**
     * Find the landmark in the list (e.g., "Library").
     * Change its Row (R) and Col (C) coordinates using the inputs.
     * Change its reward value (e.g., make the Library worth +50 points).
 4.  **Add New Landmarks:** Use the "Landmark Builder" at the top of the panel to create custom stops (give it a name, an emoji, and a reward value).
 5. Click **"EXIT EDIT"** to save your changes and reset the memory.

 ## Cool Stuff